Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Conclusion

 There were two main factors we found to be important in getting consistent results from this experiment.
 First, control and measurement of the temperature at the sample was critical.
-In preliminary trials with poorer insulation, or where we measured the temperature of the surrounding copper block instead of the sample cell, we were unable to get satisfactory fits to Eq.~\ref{eqn:vR} over long time scales as in Fig.~\ref{fig:Rvst}.
+In preliminary trials with poorer insulation, or where the outer aluminum block temperature fluctuated more, we were unable to get satisfactory fits to Eq.~\ref{eqn:vR} over long time scales as in Fig.~\ref{fig:Rvst}.

 Second, the oscillating protocol proved a robust probe of Eq.~\ref{eqn:vR}.
 In previous work on slowly dissolving crystals, as in Ref.~\cite{Dougherty1988}, we typically found that the fitted value for $d_0$ depended very sensitively on the last few data points, where the crystal was shrinking rapidly just before completely dissolving.
-Small drifts in temperature on the order of $\pm 0.001^\circ$C could make significant differences in the quality of the fit.
-In Ref.\ \cite{Tanaka1992}, the fit does not include the last two data points, though it is not clear why.
+Small drifts in temperature on the order of $\SI{\pm 0.001}{\celsius}$ could make significant differences in the quality of the fit.
+In Ref.\ \cite{Tanaka1992}, the fit does not include the last two data points.
 By contrast, Fig.~\ref{fig:Rvst} includes both growing and dissolving segments so that both terms in Eq.~\ref{eqn:vR} were significant, and the fit was well-constrained.

 One remaining uncertainty is the possible role of convection in this experiment.
 The density differences caused by the growth and dissolution of the crystal could drive small convection currents.
 However, the excellent fit to the data suggests that Eq.~\ref{eqn:vR} still provides an effective model for the growth process.